 At first glance, Tenuta La Romana seemed as though it was peeking out of a robe of vineyards dressing the Monferrato hills.
 The mustard-colored building, with its Palladian windows and chocolate-brown shutters, was eye-catching, even among a stunning landscape of summer green hues.
-Historically, this structure now housing the agriturismo was called L’Armanna.
+The structure that now houses the agriturismo was previously called L’Armanna.
 It was constructed in the 18th century and was originally owned by noble families.
 Today, it overlooks an atmospheric lake, poplar grove, vineyards, a handful of farmhouses, and even a small hilltop fortress.

 La Riserva del Gusto

 La Riserva del Gusto’s name hints at its penchant for good taste, as well as its location inside a nature reserve.
-In its early days, the now-shrimp-colored structure housed clergy, something that’s evident when you pop into its wine cellar, a former crypt.
-The elegant restaurant specializes in cuisine of the Langhe and Monferrato, and has charismatic Chef Luigi Vinciguerra at its helm.
+In its early days, the shrimp-colored structure housed clergy — something that’s evident when you pop into its wine cellar, which was once a crypt.
+The elegant restaurant specializes in cuisine of the Langhe and Monferrato.
+Charismatic Chef Luigi Vinciguerra is at its helm.

-When I asked what recently encouraged him to take over the restaurant, he did not hesitate.
+When I asked Chef Luigi what encouraged him to take over the restaurant, he replied without hesitation.

 Though Italian tradition and Piemonte cuisine favor heavily in his fare, Luigi is not afraid to blend old ideas with contemporary ones.
 Jazz & blues nights are weekly offerings, and Chef Luigi is also happy to prepare meals that appeal to vegetarians, vegans, and people who are unable to consume gluten.

-As he escorted us around the three levels of the building, it also became apparent that the chef has a penchant for interior design.
+As he escorted us around the building’s three levels, it became apparent that Chef Luigi has a penchant for interior design, too.
 From an outdoor seating area with transparent chairs and mood lighting, to an upstairs dining room with an Old-World marble fireplace, Luigi was eager to show how he and his wife, Michela, have transformed the building.
 His latest project is a transformation of the restaurant’s tower.
-He plans to enclose its windows in order to create a intimate dining area where couples or private parties can dine while overlooking the hills of the Monferrato and the Langhe.
+He plans to enclose its windows so that he can create an intimate dining area where couples or private parties can dine while overlooking the hills of the Monferrato and the Langhe.